gufu-j/bakeryApp/README.md

 ![image](https://user-images.githubusercontent.com/112182396/229373986-7b252977-68b6-478f-ba7f-8bee724d44ba.png)

 To build this app, I first created a db.json file containing some data I used to start displaying some of it to the user.
 I did not use a Public API meaning that.
-That being said, the basic data structure for my dg.json was the following:

-{
-  "breads": [
-    {
-      "id": 1,
-      "name": "",
-      "img": "",
-      "description": "",
-      "isOrdered": false
-    }
-  ]
-}
+This app was built with ReactJs.

+Hope this was helpful, and have a great day!